-It’s that time for putting extra blankets on the bed, which may be cosy, but may also provide a convenience cocoon for an abduction scenario.
+It’s that time for putting extra blankets on the bed, which may be cosy, but may also provide a convenient cocoon for an abduction scenario.
 I’ll let the narrator explain.

 The following experience which befell me may be of interest, and if any of your readers can offer any explanation, I shall be interested to read it.